Key Takeaways:

 What are the Consequences of Violating Copyright Law in India?

-Copyright violation of law in India, referred to as infringement of copyright, carries serious legal consequences.
+Copyright violation of law in India, referred to as infringement of copyright, carries serious legal consequences, including copyright infringement lawsuits.

-The Indian Copyright Act 1957 has outlined stringent provisions for violations.
-Here are the main consequences:
+The Indian Copyright Act of 1957 has outlined stringent provisions for violations.
+Here are the main kinds of remedies:

 Civil Remedies